Ayms/node-Tor/README.md

 Tor protocol handshake is the same as the normal one except that the link certificate used in CERTS cells is the self-signed certificate of the DTLS connection.

 To identify the remote peer the certificate used for the DTLS connection is signed by the ID private key of the remote peer, A receives this certificate and the ID certificate, it checks that indeed the link certificate is correctly signed (as well as the ID certificate), therefore A is sure to talk to the peer with whom it has established the DTLS connection.

+If for unknown security reasons the application can not access the DTLS certificates, it will implement the same mechanism with the fingerprint of the DTLS certificate present in the SDP offer.

 Chunk size : 1024 B (2x512 B, < payload of IP, UDP, DTLS, and SCTP protocols ~1150 B - unreliable mode)